saltypasta/Final-Consolidation-Obtion-B/Final Consolidation Doc/Final Consolidation Doc.md

 On a final note, I would like to say thank you for an awesome semester.
 I really enjoyed learning about digital archaeology, and I believe this class provided me with an excellent foundation for how to think about not only archaeology, but about all new ideas.
-When I think back to when I started crafting digital history in the summer term, and where I am now, I realize I have gained so much from this course.
-The amount of deeper, meaningful reflection I have done between both courses is very valuable to me.
+When I think back to when I started crafting digital history in the summer term, and where I am now, I realize I have gained so much from these courses.
+The amount of deeper, meaningful reflection I have done between both courses is not only valuable but rewarding.
 With that said, I want to say thank you for the opportunity to learn from you.
 Hopefully we cross paths again in the future!

 Cheers,